 - Failure to pass through a checkpoint

-- Refusal to comply with an instruction from race management, a race steward, the person in charge of a checkpoint or feeding station, a doctor or a member of the rescue service
+- Refusal to comply with an instruction from race management, a race commissioner, the person in charge of a checkpoint or feeding station, a doctor or a member of the rescue service

 - Refusing a drug test

-- Starting from a checkpoint outside the time limit
+- Leaving a checkpoint after the time limit

 - Any other infringement of the rules will incur a sanction to be decided by the race jury

-Any competitor may be subjected to a drug test during the event or at the finish.
-In the event of refusal or non-compliance, the athlete will be sanctioned as though he had been convicted of drug-use.
+Any participants may be subjected to a drug test during the event or at the finish.
+In case of refusal or non-compliance, the athlete will be sanctioned as though he/she had been convicted of drug-use.

 The organisers reserve the right to alter the course and location of the first aid posts and feeding stations at any time and without notice.

-Should the weather be too bad (heavy rain or snow at altitude, high risk of storm, etc.) the start may be delayed.
+In the event of excessively unfavourable weather conditions (large quantities of rain and snow at altitude, strong risk of thunderstorms, etc.) the start may be postponed or delayed.

-In case of bad weather and for safety reasons, the organisers reserve the right to stop the event, change the route or alter the time limits.
+In the event of bad weather conditions, and for safety reasons, the organisation reserves the right to stop the event in progress, to modify the time limits or the route.